 What Is Workflow Automation?

-In light of these attributes, all signs call for growth of the already multibillion-dollar market for global workflow automation.
-It’s little wonder why, given its widespread application across multiple business departments.
-Automation can assist with software deployment for IT, accounts payable for accounting, social media scheduling for marketing, quality control for manufacturing production and support-ticket routing for customer service, to name a few examples.
+Today’s workflow automation capabilities are driven by advancements in AI.
+These tools have widespread applications—assisting with software deployment for IT, accounts payable for accounting, social media scheduling for marketing, quality control for manufacturing production, and support-ticket routing for customer service, to name a few examples.

 Key Takeaways